There are two parts to this section - one on Seeds, and one on Seedpods.

 Tiny ~ Very Small ~ Small ~ Smallish ~ Medium-sized ~ Biggish ~ Big ~ Very big ~ Tails ~ Cones & grains ~ Winged

 Although having all the seeds shown to the same scale does mean you can tell what size a particular seed is compared to the other seeds, it does mean you can't see the detail of small seeds.
-I've now included a section of larger scans of 750 seeds so you can see more detail, but please remember the seeds in this section are not all to the same scale.
+So this section has bigger photos of 900 seeds so you can see more detail.
+Please remember the seeds in this section are not all to the same scale, so a bigger picture doesn't necessarily mean it's a bigger seed.
 The larger-scale pictures are in alphabetical order of Latin names, starting here.

 If you don't know which Plant Family a plant belongs to, you can just look through the photographs to identify a pod, or put the common name in the Search Box below.